How Deep Are Fiber Optic Cables Buried?

 For direct-buried fiber in residential areas:

-- Typical depth: 12–24 inches (30–60 cm)
+- Depth: 12–24 inches (30–60 cm)

-- Lawn or soft soil conditions
+- Soft soil conditions

 Shallow installations are common for FTTH drops, but reduced depth increases the risk of accidental damage during landscaping or future utility work.
 In these cases, warning tape placement 6–12 inches above the cable is strongly recommended.